 Analysis and Test Results

 Being able to bake individual meals or small batches of confections without wasting energy and time heating up an entire conventional oven is one of the biggest advantages of having a countertop model.
 Accordingly, we assigned it significant weighting in our scoring scheme and made sure to bake a representative spread of tasty food during our testing.
-We looked at how close each model got to the ideal crispy on the outside chewy on the inside cookies, fully cooked yet moist cake, and drumsticks with crispy skins and juicy, tender meat.
+We evaluated each model's ability to cook evenly without drying out or undercooking any of the meals.
+This led us to look for the ideal crispy-on-the-outside chewy-on-the-inside cookies, fully cooked yet moist cake, and drumsticks with crispy skins and juicy, tender meat.

 Ease of Use

 The Cuisinart and Breville Mini Smart Oven both scored a 7 out of 10 in our ease of use testing.
 Both models utilize a similar interface to the full sized, using a large LCD screen and knobs to select and display settings.
 The Cuisinart has only one knob.
 Pressing on it allows you to cycle through selecting function, temperature, and duration settings.
 While these controls are straightforward, the full sized Breville's dedicated knobs made things feel just a bit more seamless.
+The hOmeLabs' interface was very similar to that of the larger Breville but is less intuitive and doesn't display as much information, making it a bit more difficult to navigate.
 The Breville Mini Has one knob to cycle through cooking modes, and uses arrow buttons to set temperature and time.
-We'd definitely prefer more knobs instead of buttons, but it feels like a small sacrifice to get such a space saving package.
+We'd definitely prefer more knobs instead of buttons, but it feels like a small sacrifice to get such a space-saving package.

 Bringing up the rear with a score of 2 was the Oster Countertop Oven.
 While the Oster's controls were fairly intuitive, we really disliked their design.
 It utilizes a touch control panel, so each button is not actually a button, just a printed word or symbol that sits on top of a touch sensor.
 This is similar to the controls used on most microwaves.
 However, on the Oster these controls were so hard to press that it often took multiple attempts just to get it into baking mode.
 When we heard banging and grunting in the office during our testing we knew the Oster was refusing to bend to someone's will.

 The most surprising results of our testing came from the temperature accuracy test.
 We were somewhat taken aback to find that a number of our ovens routinely differed from the indicated temperature by 20˚, with some having discrepancies as high as 50˚.
 It seems that achieving the correct temperature is the most basic function of an oven, and we felt those inaccuracies were unacceptable.
 As we dug into this issue further we found that it is quite a divisive topic in the baking world.
-You can find many articles peddleing the idea that oven tempertature is a realtively uncontrollable variable and we should thus stop worrying about it.
+You can find many articles peddling the idea that oven temperature is a relatively uncontrollable variable and we should thus stop worrying about it.
 However, you can find an equal number of articles extolling the virtues of accurate oven temperature and the fact that a change of just 25˚F can have a noticeable impact on the quality of baked goods.
 Both camps have a point.
-Obsessing over checking your oven with a thermometer is going to add hassle and take some (or all) of the fun out of baking, but having a more accurate oven will most likely yield better, more predictable results.
-With that in mind we bought three different oven thermometers and did all the obsessing so you don't have to.
+Obsessing over checking your oven with a thermometer is going to add hassle and take some (or all) of the fun out of baking, but having a more accurate oven will most likely yield better more predictable results.
+With that in mind, we measured temperature accuracy with two different NSF-approved oven thermometers and a Extech EA11A-NIST thermocouple thermometer.

-In our testing we set each oven to three different temperatures and monitored the oven thermometers for 30 minutes to see at what temperature the oven reached an equilibrium.
-The Editors' Choice Award winning Breville Smart Oven, the KitchenAid, and the top Pick for a Small Oven Award winning Breville Mini Smart Oven were the rockstars of this metric, all earning the top score of 9 out of 10.
+In our testing, we set each oven to three different temperatures and monitored the thermometers for 30 minutes to see at which temperature each oven reached equilibrium.
+The Editors' Choice Award-winning Breville Smart Oven, the KitchenAid, and the Top Pick for a Small Oven Award-winning Breville Mini Smart Oven were the rock stars of this metric, all earning the top score of 9 out of 10.
 The Breville Smart Oven settled in at exactly 350˚ and 400˚ when set to those temperatures.
 When set to 450˚ it ran just 5˚ hot.
-The KitchenAid also hit exactly 350˚ when set to that temperature, and ran only 5˚ hot when set to 400˚ and 450˚.
+The KitchenAid also hit exactly 350˚ when set to that temperature and ran only 5˚ hot when set to 400˚ and 450˚.
 Despite being more susceptible to temperature fluctuations due to its small size, the Mini Smart Oven was always within 10˚ of the temperature we set it to.

 The top performers in this metric obliterated the competition.
-Both of the first runners up, the Black and Decker and the Cuisinart, fell 5 points behind and scored 4 out of 10.
+All of the first runners-up, the Black and Decker, hOmeLabs, and the Cuisinart, fell 5 points behind and scored 4 out of 10.
 The Black and Decker ran 10˚ cold when set to 350˚, and ran 20˚ cold when set to 400˚ and 450˚.
+The hOmeLabs ran 20˚ to 25˚ hotter than desired when we set the temperature to 400˚.
 The Cuisinart performed similarly but in the other direction.
 It ran 25˚ hot when set to 350˚ and 400˚, and 20 ˚ hot when set to 450˚.
 The Oster Countertop, the Panasonic FlashXpress, and the Hamilton Beach brought up the rear in this metric, all scoring a 2.
-The Oster ran very hot at all temperatures.
+The Oster ran very hotly at all temperatures.
 It was 30˚ hot when set to 350˚, 50˚ hot when set to 400˚, and 55˚ hot when set to 450˚.
-The FlashXpress heated up almost instantly, but also ran hot.
-It was 20˚ over when set to 350˚, and 50˚ above when set to 425˚ (we had to adjust our test for the FlashXpress because its temperature presets are based on the celsius scale).
+The FlashXpress heated up almost instantly but also ran hot.
+It was 20˚ over when set to 350˚, and 50˚ above when set to 425˚ (we had to adjust our test for the FlashXpress because its temperature presets are based on the Celsius scale).
 The Hamilton Beach consistently ran at least 20˚ hot, sometimes exceeding its set temperature by as much as 65˚.

-The Hamilton Beach was one of four models that earned a 7 out of 10 in this metric.
+The hOmeLabs was one of the models that earned a 7 out of 10 in this metric.
 It performed very similarly to the Panasonic, except that it was a bit better at fully cooking the middle of frozen pizzas.
-However, it took almost 10 minutes to preheat, which felt like an eternity compared to the Panasonic's instantaneous infrared heating.
+Even though the hOmeLabs preheats to any temperature in under five minutes, it cannot match the Panasonic's near-instantaneous infrared heating.

 The Oster earned a 6 out of 10 in this metric.
-It cooked frozen foods fairly evenly, but tended to burn the cheese on frozen pizza a bit.
+It cooked frozen foods fairly evenly but tended to burn the cheese on frozen pizza a bit.
 The Black and Decker and Cuisinart shared the low score of 5 in this metric.
 The Black and Decker was able to make relatively good tater tots, but it had some struggles with frozen pizza.
-In our testing it frequently browned the pizza crust while leaving the cheese and pepperoni in the center a tad underdone.
+In our testing, it frequently browned the pizza crust while leaving the cheese and pepperoni in the center a tad underdone.
 The pizza dough itself was certainly cooked and edible, but still felt well below the ideal level of doneness.
-The Cuisinart cooked pizza much more evenly, but had similar issues with leaving the dough a bit too underdone.
-It was also able to crisp the outsides of tater tots nicely, but left their just a bit too mushy.
+The Cuisinart cooked pizza much more evenly but had similar issues with leaving the dough a bit too underdone.
+It was also able to crisp the outsides of tater tots nicely but left them just a bit too mushy.

 Most of the ovens we tested fell into what you might call an acceptable midrange in our toasting test.
-The Cuisinart brought home a score of 7.
-It made evenly toasted bagels with a nice juxtaposition of crunchy and gooey that rivaled those of both the full sized and mini Smart Ovens.
-It lost some points in the bread toasting category.
-While bread placed in the center of the rack came out fairly well done and even, our toast map showed cool spots on the left and right sides of the oven that were almost the width of an entire slice of bread.
+The Cuisinart and hOmeLabs brought home scores of 7.
+They made evenly toasted bagels with a nice juxtaposition of crunchy and gooey that rivaled those of both the full-sized and mini Smart Ovens.
+Both lost some points in the bread toasting category.
+While bread placed in the center of the rack came out fairly well done and even, our toast map showed cool spots on the left and right sides of the ovens that were almost the width of an entire slice of bread.
 The KitchenAid and the Black and Decker both scored a 6 on this test.
 The KitchenAid's bagels were of respectable quality, but it often toasted one half of the bagel significantly more than the other.
-It also tended to toast the bottom facing sides of bread much lighter than the top facing sides, and our toast map showed some significant cool spots on on the sides of the oven.
+It also tended to toast the bottom facing sides of bread much lighter than the top facing sides, and our toast map showed some significant cool spots on the sides of the oven.
 The Black and Decker made fairly good bagels with just a few toasting inconsistencies on the face and warm, chewy backsides.
-Its bread toasting performance, however, was sub par.
-On medium settings it barely toasted the bottom facing sides of bread, and slices in the front corners of the oven came out very light.
+Its bread toasting performance, however, was sub-par.
+On medium settings, it barely toasted the bottom facing sides of bread, and slices in the front corners of the oven came out very light.
 The Hamilton Beach trailed slightly behind these models, scoring a 5.
-It made decent toast with just a few inconsistencies, and tended to toast the backside of bagels a bit more than we would have liked.
+It made decent toast with just a few inconsistencies and tended to toast the backside of bagels a bit more than we would have liked.

 The Oster Countertop Oven was the worst performer in our toasting test, reaching the finish line with a score of 4.
 As with all of the models we tested, it was able to make passable toasted goods, but it had the most deficiencies of the bunch.
 It often burned the edges of bagels and had difficulty toasting them evenly.
 It toasted the top sides of bread much more than the bottom sides, and it produced the most uneven toast map we encountered.
 All the bread but the slice in the exact center were more untoasted than toasted.